 US presented Ukraine with a document to access its minerals but offered almost nothing in return

-The proposal, which was at the center of Zelenskyy’s talks with U.S. Vice President JD Vance on the sidelines of the Munich Security Conference on Friday, did not offer any specific security guarantees in return, according to one current and one former senior official familiar with the talks.
+The proposal, which was a key part of Zelenskyy’s talks with U.S. Vice President JD Vance on the sidelines of the Munich Security Conference on Friday, did not offer any specific security guarantees in return, according to one current and one former senior Ukrainian official familiar with the talks.

-Zelenskyy’s decision to reject a deal, at least for now, was described as “short-sighted” by a senior White House official.
+Zelenskyy’s decision not to accept the proposal, at least for now, was described as “short-sighted” by a senior White House official.

 “I didn’t let the ministers sign a relevant agreement because in my view it is not ready to protect us, our interest,” Zelenskyy told The Associated Press on Saturday in Munich.

-The proposal focused on how the U.S. could use Kyiv’s rare earth minerals “as compensation” for support already given to Ukraine by the Biden administration and as payment for future aid, current and former senior Ukrainian officials said speaking anonymously so they could speak freely.
+The proposal focused on how the U.S. could use Kyiv’s rare earth minerals “as compensation” for support already given to Ukraine by the Biden administration and as payment for future aid, the current and former senior Ukrainian officials said, speaking anonymously so they could speak freely.

-“For me is very important the connection between some kind of security guarantees and some kind of investment,” the Ukrainian president said.
+“For me is very important the connection between some kind of security guarantees and some kind of investment,” the Ukrainian president told AP.

 “It’s a colonial agreement and Zelenskyy cannot sign it,” the former senior official said.